 Students can be referred to the AIG lead facilitator for AIG screening through several avenues.
-The child's referral can come from a teacher, a principal, a school counselor, or a parent.
+The student's referral can come from a teacher, a principal, a school counselor, or a parent.
+Student's can also refer to themselves.
+Students are encouraged to self advocate.
+Students who self-advocate are more likely to do well in school, and often confident in what and how they learn.

 - All second grade students are tested using the CogAT screener, the spring of their second grade year.
-Based on the results, second grade students are referred for AIG screening, for potential placement - Students who meet at least one of these parameters of the broad sweep are referred to the AIG District Office for testing in the areas of aptitude and achievement. - \\(repeated from Practice B to include IDENTIFICATION) - Referrals are automatically generated based on the prior year's (EOG) End of Grade score(s) during the Fall EOG sweep. - Students with EOG state percentiles of 85% or higher are referred for AIG screening.
+Based on the results, second grade students are referred for AIG screening, for potential placement - Students who meet at least one of these parameters of the broad sweep are referred to the AIG District Office for testing in the areas of aptitude and achievement.

+\\(repeated from Practice B to include IDENTIFICATION)

-- Students with 98% or higher on any qualifying test are automatically placed in AIG and classified as IG (Intellectually Gifted). - All students are tested with the CogAT in the spring of their second grade year.
+- Referrals are automatically generated based on the prior year's (EOG) End of Grade score(s) during the Fall EOG sweep. - Students with EOG state percentiles of 85% or higher are referred for AIG screening. - Students with 98% or higher on any qualifying test are automatically placed in AIG and classified as IG (Intellectually Gifted). - All students are tested with the CogAT in the spring of their second grade year.
 Based on results, second grade students are referred for AIG screening and potential placement.